Google+

 If the problem is your PC, check whether you have plenty of free space on the hard drive holding your operating system.
 Windows needs room to create files while your system is running.
 If your hard drive is maxed out, performance suffers.
 Now is the perfect time to clear some space.

 Microsoft’s System Configuration tool is your next-best bet for tackling slow performance.
 Many applications launch automatically when your machine boots up, which can stretch out boot time—especially on older, slower PCs.
 Make a habit of trimming the startup items.
-Open the tool by pressing Windows-R, typing
+Open the tool by pressing Windows-R, typing msconfig, and pressing the Enter key.

 Checking the Startup Item and Manufacturer columns is the best way to figure out which potential performance-killers you can safely disable.
 Avoid messing with any of the services and programs that have Microsoft Corporation listed as the manufacturer.
 Items such as AdobeAAMUpdater, Google Update, Pando Media Booster, Spotify, and Steam Client Bootstrapper are all fair game.
 Regardless, err on the side of caution: If you’re not sure what the program or service does, don’t disable it.